matomo-org/developer-documentation/docs/Hooks.md

 Triggered when obtaining the ID of the site that is currently being tracked.
 This event can be used to modify the site ID from what is specified by the **idsite** query parameter.

-Parameters:
-- int $idSite Initialized to the value of the **idsite** query parameter.
-If a subscriber sets this variable, the value it uses must be greater than 0.- array $params The entire array of request parameters passed with this tracking request.

 Callback Signature:
 <pre><code>function(&amp;$idSite, $this-&gt;params)</code></pre>
+- `int` `$idSite` Initialized to the value of the **idsite** query parameter.
+If a subscriber sets this variable, the value it uses must be greater than 0.
+- `array` `$params` The entire array of request parameters passed with this tracking request.

 #### Tracker.setTrackerCacheGeneral